canmod/macpan2/inst/starter_models/shiver/README.md

 | R        | Number of recovered individuals    |

-The size of the total population is, $N = S + H + I + V + E + R$, and the disease spreads through homogenous mixing of the subpopulation
+The size of the total population is, $N = S + H + I + V + E + R$, and the disease spreads through homogeneous mixing of the subpopulation
 $N_{\text{mix}}=N -H$.

 # Parameters